bmerrickBoomi/BoomiKubernetesLocal/README.md

 # Addons

 Additional services can be installed to create integrations from.

 They can be accessed from within a Atom/Molecule from the internal DNS name or externally from the NodePort defined.

-For services with paths, they need to be manually created before deployment.

 Sample datasets can be found under kubernetes/addons/SERVICE/datasets.